-The DUSON gray polo-style shirt, with navy blue scrub pants is considered the official uniform for community-health sites, unless notified otherwise by the course coordinator.
-All items with the exception of 2 and 3 above apply to all clinical sites, including outpatient and community clinical settings.
+The DUSON gray polo-style shirt with navy blue scrub pants is considered the official uniform for community-health sites, unless notified otherwise by the course coordinator.
+All items except for 2 and 3 above apply to all clinical sites, including outpatient and community clinical settings.